Home Search Gallery How-To Books Links Workshops About Contact

 Adorama

-Adorama sure beats retail, where salespeople pretend they are doing me a favor by "special ordering" something at a higher price than I could get it from Adorama, from stock.
+Adorama sure beats retail, where salespeople pretend they are doing me a favor by "special ordering" something at a higher price than I could get it in stock from Adorama.
 Worse, local retail stores rarely give cash refunds if I simply don't like it.
-With Adorama I never get stuck with anything I don't like: I order it, try it, and if I don't like it, back it goes for a cash refund.
+With Adorama I never get stuck with anything I don't like: I order it, try it, and if I don't like it, back it goes for a cash refund up to 30 days later.

 You can visit Adorama's store in Manhattan (tell them I sent you), although most of Adorama today is their online operation.